"I'm going gray!"

 What can I do now?

-Vital mushrooms against gray hair
+Medicinal mushrooms against gray hair

 QIDOSHA Reishi Extract

-QIDOSHA Hericium Extract
+QIDOSHA Hericium extract

-According to TCM, the ingredients of Hericium can promote the regeneration of nerve cells and the growth of nerve fibers.
-According to the teachings of Traditional Chinese Medicine, the porcupine's mane can help to bring the organism disturbed by stress and an unhealthy lifestyle back into a natural, healthy balance.
+According to Traditional Chinese Medicine (TCM), the ingredients of Hericium can promote the regeneration of nerve cells and the growth of nerve fibers.According to the teachings of Traditional Chinese Medicine, lion's mane can help alleviate the effects of stress and an unhealthy lifestyle. to restore a disturbed organism to a natural, healthy balance.

 QIDOSHA CLEAN with Guduch extract